Swedbank Q4 net profit tops forecast

-Swedbank's fourth quarter net profit rose slightly to 4.5 billion Swedish crowns ($538.35 million) from a year-ago 4.4 billion, beating the 4.14 billion analysts expected.
+Swedbank's fourth-quarter net profit rose slightly to 4.5 billion Swedish crowns ($538.35 million) from 4.4 billion Swedish crowns a year earlier, beating the 4.14 billion Swedish crowns analysts expected.

+"Swedbank delivered a stable quarter in difficult times," CEO Jens Henriksson said in the report.

-Loan losses, a figure closely watched due to a slump in the pandemic-hit wider economy, were 523 million crowns, better than 988 million a year earlier and the 680 million loss expected by analysts.
+Loan losses, a figure closely watched due to a slump in the pandemic-hit wider economy, were at 523 million Swedish crowns, better than 988 million Swedish crowns a year earlier and the loss of 680 million Swedish crowns expected by analysts.

+Fee and commission income remained stable at 3.4 billion Swedish crowns compared to 3.4 billion Swedish crowns a year earlier, just ahead of the 3.33 billion Swedish crowns analysts expected as strong performance from asset management offset the impact of the pandemic on cards income.

+Interest income, which includes income from mortgages, increased to 6.6 billion Swedish crowns from 6.4 billion Swedish crowns a year earlier, in line with analysts' expectations.

 ($1 = 8.3589 Swedish crowns)